It’s a question more clinicians are hearing in their practice:

 Clinical Scenario: The MTHFR Patient Who is Also a Poor Metabolizer

-Consider a patient with an MTHFR variant who you plan to treat with L-methylfolate augmentation alongside their antidepressant.
+Consider a patient with an MTHFR variant and treatment-resistant depression.

 The ClarityX Advantage: Our reports don't just look at MTHFR in isolation.
 We analyze it alongside the critical CYP450 metabolic pathways.
 This integrated approach allows you to: